Skip to content

 Here’s how IUL’s cap & floor growth strategy works with S&P 500 Options:

-Let’s start with the fact that all types of Universal Life have an interest rate gets declared annually.
+Let’s start with the fact that all types of Universal Life have an interest rate that’s declared annually.
 Let’s call it 4% for comparison’s sake.

 With IUL you can choose that same 4% stated crediting option, or you can instead elect an S&P Index crediting strategy with say a 0% floor and a 10% cap.
 There may be other index crediting strategies as well, but let’s focus on this core cap & floor strategy every IUL policy has.